adetokunbo/challengehub.app/_posts/en/2020-06-12-why-start-active-learning-with-challengehub.md

 ---
 date: 2020-06-12
 title: Why start active learning with ChallengeHub?
-description: Our vision at ChallengeHub is to bring the benefits of active learning out from small niche implementations to the mainstream, and to achieve that we know that making class easier for the teacher is key.
+description: Our aim at ChallengeHub is to bring the benefits of active learning out from small niche implementations to the mainstream, and to achieve that we know that making class easier for the teacher is key.
 reading_minutes: 2
 categories:
  - ChallengeHub